-Before an RFT is issued to the market, the Council's Chief Executive Officer or responsible Council must give authorisation to undertake the tender process.
+Before an RFT is issued to the market, the General Manager or responsible director must give authorisation to undertake the tender process.

-- For all Procurements valued at \$250,000 and above (excluding GST), the Council's Chief Executive Officer has established a tender review committee to review each Procurement process and advise whether: - a fair and equitable process was followed; - the process was carried out legally and in compliance with the Legislative Requirements; - · the process was in accordance with this Code; - submissions were evaluated against the criteria set out in the procurement documentation; - the supporting records and documentation include sufficient information to justify the decisions made and the outcome is reasonable based on the available information; and - checks were undertaken to ensure that the recommended supplier is a legal entity, financially viable, and has the experience/ability required.
+- For all Procurements valued at \$250,000 and above (excluding GST), the General Manager has established a tender review committee to review each Procurement process and advise whether: - a fair and equitable process was followed; - the process was carried out legally and in compliance with the Legislative Requirements; - the process was in accordance with this Code; - submissions were evaluated against the criteria set out in the procurement documentation; - the supporting records and documentation include sufficient information to justify the decisions made and the outcome is reasonable based on the available information; and - checks were undertaken to ensure that the recommended supplier is a legal entity, financially viable, and has the experience/ability required.